At a glance

 - The spleen removes damaged or abnormal cells from the blood and has to work harder when the cat has polycythemia, over time can enlarge (splenomegaly) as a result.

-Relative polycythemia is most often due to dehydration which may be associated with prolonged vomiting, diarrhea, increased urination, sickness in which may have resulted in your cat taking in fewer fluids or lack of available drinking water.
+Relative polycythemia is most often due to dehydration which may be associated with prolonged vomiting, diarrhea, increased urination and sickness in which may have resulted in your cat taking in fewer fluids or lack of available drinking water.

 Cats with secondary polycythemia due to kidney tumours, heart or lung disease may display additional symptoms related to these diseases.